 Best Interview Questions for Employers to Ask Applicants

 Do you have favorite interview questions that you ask each job applicant at an interview?
 If so, you’re not alone.
-Seasoned interviewers develop a short list of best questions that quickly tell them what they need to know about a candidate’s job skills, job fit, and potential cultural fit.
+Seasoned interviewers develop a short list of the best questions that quickly tell them what they need to know about a candidate’s job skills, job fit, and potential cultural fit.

 These questions are the backbone of an effective job interview.
 If you track your data carefully over time, you will learn which questions worked to help you decide to hire the candidates who became your most successful employees.
 You will also learn what kinds of answers were given by the applicants who became your most successful employees.